spotinst/help/src/docs/spot-security/features/threats.md

 * Overview
 * All Threats

 ## Overview

-The Overview section comprises three informative subsections:
+The Overview section provides three informative subsections:

 * **Threats Over Time**: A line graph that displays the trend of threat counts over time, enabling you to select the view of the overall threat landscape in the range of a day, week or month.